Common names: Prickly Pear, Nopales

 Prickly Pear can be one of a couple species of the Genus ‘Opuntia‘, with the most common local varieties being Opuntia stricta and O. vulgaris.

-Prickly Pears are cacti and share things with others of their kind likeĀ spines, large, soft pads, beautiful flowers and edible fruit.
+Prickly Pears are cacti and share things with others of their kind like spines, large, soft pads, beautiful flowers and edible fruit.
 The fruit can be yellow or purple/red.
 The latter are the most tasty locally.
 In the South of America, both the plant and the delicious food made from it are called ‘nopales’.

 There are several ways to remove the spines before using the fruit.
 I hit them with a blow torch before picking.
 That burns off the bristles.
 Some folks rub them in water with a cloth, others wait until cooking time and roast them over an open flame. that burns the bristles off too.
 Luckily, there are spineless varieties available to the home gardener.
+If I have a lot of fruit, I like to steam juice them.
+They yield a lot of tasty juice and this technique also means I don’t need to worry about the spines or the seeds.
+Juice and fresh roasted fruit are heavenly!

 The fruit is full of hard seeds, so don’t bite down too hard until you’ve had a look inside and separated some of the pulp.